OSG Build Tools¶

 Run osg-build prepare <PACKAGEDIR>.
 Look inside the _build_results directory.

-• If the patch applies cleanly, continue.
+quilt pushto apply the next patch;- If the patch applies cleanly, continue.

-• If the patch applies with some fuzz, type quilt refresh to update the offsets in the patch.
+- If the patch applies with some fuzz, run

-See if a package builds successfully for OSG 24 main
+See if a package builds successfully for OSG 24 main¶

 Run osg-build lint <PACKAGEDIR>.

-Run osg-promote -r testing <PACKAGE>
+Run osg-promote -r 24-main <PACKAGE>

-Run osg-promote -r 3.3-testing -r 3.4-testing <PACKAGE>
+Run osg-promote -r 24-main -r 25-main <PACKAGE>